 Although it is not explicitly related to the history of the Norsemen or to the Viking Age, it does encompass a great deal of influences stemming from the Norse mythology (including the dragons), with a setting reminiscent to the mythical realms envisaged by J.R.R.
 Tolkien in his high fantasy novels.
 It can be played on the following platforms: Windows, Linux, and macOS.
 Best of all, it’s also freeware!

 Völgarr the Viking is a 2013 platformer inspired by 1980s scrolling platform video games.
 It was developed by Crazy Viking Studios.
 It was published on Steam in 2013 and can be played on the following platforms: Windows, OS X, Linux, Play Station 4, and Xbox One.
 It was quite well received by the critics as well, even though all of its levels are extremely difficult.

 Northgard is a 2017 strategy turn-based video game developed by Shiro Games.
 It is based both on the Norse mythology and on the Norse discovery of North America at the round of the 11th century (the continent discovered in the game by a group of Vikings is called Northgard instead).
 The game was released in February 2017 on Steam.

 5. War of the Vikings (2014)

-The player can customize his character in such regards as heraldry, armory, shield patterns, weaponry, and perks.
+The player can customise his character in such regards as heraldry, armoury, shield patterns, weaponry, and perks.
 There are five character classes in the game, namely: berserker (light class), shieldmaiden (light class), skirmisher (light class), warrior (medium class), and champion (heavy class).
 After its release, it was received with mixed critics.
-Unfortunately, as of February, 2017, the game was reported not to be playable anymore.
+Unfortunately, as of February 2017, the game was reported not to be playable anymore.

 4. Jotun (2015)